 Areas which are appropriate for the Multi-Use designation include development which meets or exceeds the thresholds for a Development of Regional Impact (DRI), Florida Quality Development (FQD), or Regional Activity Centers (RAC) under Chapter 380, Florida Statutes, or areas which have been approved as a Transportation Management Area with a Chapter 163 Agreement (TMA).
 These are the only areas to which the Multi-Use designation may apply.
-Only Developments of Regional Impact (DRI) which meet all of the statutory requirements of the proportionate-share mitigation approach as outlined in Chapter 163.3180(12), F.S. and Rule 9J-5.0055(9), F.A.C. in the multi-use category are authorized to use a proportionate share contribution provision in accordance with the provisions of Florida Statutes 163.3180(12) concerning transportation improvements.
+Only Developments of Regional Impact (DRI) which meet all of the statutory requirements of the proportionate-share mitigation approach as outlined in Chapter 163.3180(12), F.S. and Rule 9J-5.0055(9), F.A.C. are authorized to use a proportionate share contribution concerning transportation improvements.